aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 ### Configure VNI/VLAN across the Fabric

-AVD supports mechanism to create VLANs and VNIs and enable traffic forwarding in your overlay.
-In the current version, only following design listed below are supported:
+AVD supports a mechanism to create VLANs and VNIs and enable traffic forwarding in your overlay.
+In the current version, only the following designs are supported:

 - L2 VLANs
 - Symmetric IRB model

-Model defines a set of tenants (user's defined) where you can configure VRF or `l2vlans` or a mix of them.
+The model defines a set of tenants (user-defined) where you can configure VRF or `l2vlans` or a mix of them.
 Let's take a look at how we configure such services.

-All these configurations shall be configured in file `AVD_TENANTS_NETWORKS.yml`
+All these configurations shall be configured in a file `AVD_TENANTS_NETWORKS.yml`

 #### L2 Services